gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/flow.rst

 ====

-``GiniMerchant`` and ``PaymentFragment`` are the main classes for interacting with the Gini Merchant SDK. ``GiniMerchant`` manages interaction with the Gini Health API and ``PaymentFragment`` handles the data and the logic for displaying related screens.
+``GiniMerchant`` and ``PaymentFragment`` are the main classes for interacting with the Gini Merchant SDK. ``GiniMerchant`` manages interaction with the Gini Merchant API and ``PaymentFragment`` handles the data and the logic for displaying related screens.

 .. contents:: The recommended flow is:
    :local: